Building a Product Qualified Lead process for your Simple Product

-This is part 2 of a 4-part series on PQLs: What they are, how to find them and how to build a winning Product Qualified Lead process
+This is part 2 of a 4-part series on PQLs: What they are, how to find them, and how to build a winning Product Qualified Lead process

 PQLs (Product Qualified Leads) are hiding in your data — find them!

-Building a Product Qualified Lead process for your Complex product
+Building a Product Qualified Lead process for your complex product

-In case you haven’t heard, PQLs are leads that are more likely to convert because they have found value in your product.
-If you’re a modern SaaS business, you want to find these leads.
-So the only question left — how?
-It’s elementary: you need a Product Qualified Lead process.
+In case you haven’t heard, PQLs are leads that are more likely to convert because they’ve found value in your product.
+If you run a B2B SaaS business, you want to find these leads.
+So how do you do it?
+You need a Product Qualified Lead process.

-So you’re convinced: you want to find PQLs and make a Product Qualified Lead process for your business.
-But where to start?
+So you’re convinced: you want to find PQLs and build a Product Qualified Lead process for your business.
+But where do you start?

 To build a proper Product Qualified Lead process, you will need to:

-Have a set of guidelines for turning these leads into paying customers.
+Set guidelines for turning these leads into paying customers.

 Let’s get started!